Samkth123/KTH-md/Public Policy/Lecture 4/City of Stockholm.md

 Politicians make out city council (municipality)
 City executive board is also politicians

-Stockholm stad has companies they run
+==Stockholm stad has companies== they run
 - So they have AB’s
 - If go bad they can fund with taxes
 - if sthlm stad (municipailty) fails, the region takes responsibility, and if they go bankrupt the nation takes control
 - So basically the ABs they have can never go bankrupt because they will fund them with taxes
+	- this is opportunisitic as they s